 The Board of Education, the superintendent and/or his/her designee has the authority to suspend the transportation privileges of children who are disorderly and insubordinate on buses.
 Generally, parent(s)/guardian(s) will be required to make alternative transportation arrangements for their children who have been suspended from riding the bus.
 However, the effect of a suspension from transportation on the student's ability to attend school will be considered.
+If a suspension from transportation effectively the student's ability to attend school will be considered.
 If a suspension from transportation effectively results in a suspension from attendance because of the distance between the home and the school and the absence of alternative public or private means of transportation, the District shall make appropriate arrangements to provide for the student's education.